Montana Trans Camp 2!

 Can my cis partner/friends come?

 Nope.
-We appreciate our cis allies, but part of the magic of Trans Camp is having a transnormative space where people can feel safe and have an escape from Cis Land.
+I appreciate our cis allies and family members, but part of the magic of Trans Camp is having a transnormative space where people can feel safe and have an escape!
+If there is significant interest, a future camp may welcome family members.

 Can my trans partner/friends come?

 Yes!
 If you're sharing a tent, please submit one application together.
-Please do what you can to connect with new folks in camp and grow our community rather than sticking amongst yourselves! <3
+Although it can be comfortable and fun to hang around people we know well, please also do what you can to connect with new folks in camp and continue grow our community! <3

 an image of a lake, surrounded by steep rocks/mountains. the sky is blue and mostly clear and there are several kinds of green trees in the foreground.